 Winning your case in immigration court requires the assistance of an experienced immigration attorney.

-Los Angeles deportation defense attorney Carl Shusterman, a former INS Trial Attorney (1976-82), has assisted thousands of persons across the U.S. in winning their deportation and removal cases, explains how to win your case in Immigration Court.
+Los Angeles deportation defense attorney Carl Shusterman, a former INS Trial Attorney (1976-82), who has assisted thousands of persons across the U.S. in winning their deportation and removal cases, explains how to win your case in Immigration Court.

 When your case comes before an Immigration Judge, the government is charging you with being deportable from the United States.
 The government will be represented at your hearing by a Trial Attorney who probably has appeared in hundreds, if not thousands, of removal proceedings.
 Therefore, it is important that you are represented by the best deportation defense attorney that you can find to help you in winning your case in immigration court.